ethereum/populus/docs/dev_cycle.part-07.rst

     INFO [10-20|01:49:05] Commit new mining work                   number=3920 txs=1 uncles=0 elapsed=735.282µs
     INFO [10-20|01:49:21] Successfully sealed new block

 Check the persistancy of the instance again.
-Stop the ``horton`` chain, press Ctrl+C in it's terminal window, and then re-run it with ``chains/horton/./run_chain.sh``.
+Stop the ``horton`` chain, press Ctrl+C in its terminal window, and then re-run it with ``chains/horton/./run_chain.sh``.

 Run the script again: